 Do I need any management experience to take part in MDP?

 The Management Development Program is intended for participants with at least three years of management experience.
 Because MDP asks participants to reflect on their own management style and experiences, participants with less than three years of management experience have found it challenging to fully participate in and benefit from the program.
 This program is not intended for someone who is not currently in a management position.

 How many participants engage in this program?
 Is it an interactive format?

 Attendance for the Management Development Program is generally capped at 42 participants.
 With tables of no more than eight participants each, the environment and curriculum is designed for exchange and interaction not only between participants and trainers, but also between participants themselves.

 Will the program be relevant to me if I work in international education, but not in a university office?

-While the Management Development Program uses a university setting in various case studies and examples, the underlying management principles and skills are generally transferrable to all stiuations in the field of international education.
+While the Management Development Program uses a university setting in various case studies and examples, the underlying management principles and skills are generally transferable to all situations in the field of international education.
 The program touches on topics such as scanning your environment for potential changes and improvements, working with your supervisor by "managing up," identifying potential connections and resources in other departments and organizations, and identifying strategies for managing your underperforming employees and your star employees.
-Click here to find a full list of module topics and their objectives.
+View a full list of module topics and their objectives.

 I notice that the trainers are mainly from university international offices.
 Will the course be highly focused on the situations at universities?